nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [fairwinds.com: Never Should You Ever In Kubernetes: #1 Do K8S The Hard Way](https://www.fairwinds.com/blog/never-should-you-ever-in-kubernetes-1-do-k8s-the-hard-way)
 * [blog.flant.com: How we enjoyed upgrading a bunch of Kubernetes clusters from v1.16 to v1.19](https://blog.flant.com/how-we-enjoyed-upgrading-kubernetes-clusters-from-v1-16-to-v1-19/)
 * [eximiaco.tech: when to choose Kubernetes? 🌟](https://www.eximiaco.tech/en/2020/06/03/3-facts-to-consider-before-adopting-kubernetes/)
-* [kubernetes.io: Three Tenancy Models For Kubernetes 🌟](https://kubernetes.io/blog/2021/04/15/three-tenancy-models-for-kubernetes/) What are your tenancy options with Kubernetes?
-This post calls out three: by namespace, by cluster, by control plane.
 * [thenewstack.io: Living with Kubernetes: Cluster Upgrades 🌟](https://thenewstack.io/living-with-kubernetes-cluster-upgrades/)
 * [openshift.com: Topology Aware Scheduling in Kubernetes Part 1: The High Level Business Case](https://www.openshift.com/blog/topology-aware-scheduling-in-kubernetes-part-1-the-high-level-business-case)
     * [openshift.com: Topology Awareness in Kubernetes Part 2: Don’t we already have a Topology Manager?](https://www.openshift.com/blog/topology-awareness-in-kubernetes-part-2-dont-we-already-have-a-topology-manager)